-For identification of special cases of TNM or pTNM classifications, the "m" suffix and "y" and "r" prefixes are used.
+For identification of special cases of TNM or pTNM classifications, the "m" suffix and "y", "r", and "a" prefixes are used.
 Although they do not affect the stage grouping, they indicate cases needing separate analysis.
+Reporting of pT, pN, and (when applicable) pM categories is based on information available to the pathologist at the time the report is issued.
+As per the AJCC (Chapter 1, 8th Ed.) it is the managing physician's responsibility to establish the final pathologic stage based upon all pertinent information, including but potentially not limited to this pathology report.